Stellantis/stellantis.github.io/connected-vehicles/4-data-catalog.md

 on_this_page: false
 menu: false
 require: data-catalog
-description: "This table is a data catalog of all info available within Groupe PSA's API.
-Explore this page and retrieve information about everthing you can find in Groupe PSA's API."
+description: "This table is a data catalog of all info available within Stellantis API for Citroën, DS, Peugeot, Opel and Vauxhall."
 subtitle: Available Data
 ---